dkoslicki/PressPurt/Python_version/README.md

 The results will also be placed in the `Results` subfolder.
 The file ``Results/expected_num_switch.csv`` is a matrix whose (i,j) entry shows the expected fraction of sign switches/mispredictions in the net effects matrix when the edge between nodes i and j experiences uncertainty (according to the distribution specified).

+Use `ComputeEntryWisePerturbationExpectation.py -h` to view the different kinds of distributions available and a more detailed description of the flags `-a` and `-b`.

 You can then visualize the results using the script `GenerateEntryWiseFigures.py`:
 ```python